2004 Minnesota Twins season: Roster

-Post Season
+Postseason

 The Twins entered and exited the postseason nearly the same as the previous season, losing to the Yankees, 3 games to 1 in the Division Series.
-The Twins won the first game by a score of 2-0, with starting pitcher Johan Santana getting the win.
+The Twins won the first game by a score of 2–0, with starting pitcher Johan Santana getting the win.
 However, the Twins lost the next three games, with the Yankees taking the series 3 games to 1.
-Game 1 of this series represents the Twins most recent postseason victory.
-Game 2 began a 18 game postseason losing streak for the team, tied with the 1975-79 Chicago Blackhawks for the longest such losing streak in North American sports history.
-The Twins’ streak is still currently active.
+Game 1 of this series represented the last postseason victory for the Twins until 2023.
+Game 2 began a 18-game postseason losing streak for the team, tied with the 1975–79 Chicago Blackhawks for the longest such losing streak in North American sports history.
 The Yankees would go on to be upset by the Boston Red Sox on their way to breaking the curse.

 See 2004 American League Division Series.